Salt Lake West Side Stories: Post Four

 In the 1870s and 80s, the Federal Government adopted and funded a policy that drove the U.S.’s Native American peoples onto reservations.
 Along with Utah’s various reservations (all far beyond the Wasatch Front), a majority of Utah’s Native Americans now live across the Wasatch Front.
 The contemporary Native American communities in Salt Lake City are supported by their tribal affiliations by many organizations, including the Urban Indian Center of Salt Lake (120 W. 1300 South), also on the west side, a mile south of Pioneer Park.

 The Salt Lake Valley was not a tabula rasa—or blank slate.
-Salt Lake is a place in constant use as a crossroads and as a home for many people for at least thirteen millennia.
+Nor were the Native Americans simply part of the natural history of the valley.
+Salt Lake was and is a place in constant use, as a crossroads and as a home, for many peoples for at least thirteen millennia.

 Considering the ancient archeological record, the more recent Native American history, and the early European and American explorer records, a recurring theme becomes evident: The Salt Lake Valley was not a tabula rasa—or blank slate.
-Salt Lake is a place in constant use, as a crossroads, and as a home for many people for at least thirteen millennia.
+Nor were the Native Americans simply part of the natural history of the valley.
+Salt Lake was and is a place in constant use, as a crossroads and as a home, for many peoples for at least thirteen millennia.

-We hope you join us for the next three installments of Salt Lake West Side Stories.
-In these three posts, we will discuss the history of the Church of Jesus Christ of Latter-day Saints and their relationship to Salt Lake’s west side, including the building of a pioneer fort.
+We hope you join us for the next installment of Salt Lake West Side Stories.
+In the following three posts, we will discuss the history of the Church of Jesus Christ of Latter-day Saints and their relationship to Salt Lake’s west side, including the building of a pioneer fort.

 Related Activities: Visit the Natural History Museum of Utah (301 Wakara Way above the University of Utah), and experience the Native Voices exhibition.
 The exhibit was designed in cooperation with Utah’s Native American communities and includes artifacts that represent Great Basin American Indian arts and culture that physically display a “deep memory” and contemporary presence of Utah’s indigenous people.